How To Create A Fitness Plan In 3 Simple Steps

 There are numerous deadlift variations you could perform that all serve the same hip-hinge purpose.

-Why is the Hip-Hinge a Functional Exercise?
+Why is the Hip-Hinge a Necessary Exercise?

 The hip-hinge teaches you the correct way to pick up an item off the floor without throwing your back out.
 It is cringe-worthy to see how many individuals pick items up off the floor.